Skip to main content

 pool = "worker"

 This fires whenever a bead.closed event appears on the event bus.
-Event gates use cursor-based tracking — each firing advances a sequence marker so the same event isn’t processed twice.
+Event triggers use cursor-based tracking — each firing advances a sequence marker so the same event isn’t processed twice.

 Manual